LordMahi19/ASL-detection/README.md

 # Hand Gesture Classification with Trained Model

+This is continuation of our previous [project]() where we have trained a simple machine learning model that can predict a few sign language charachters.
+In the previous project we generated a few data ourselves which we used to train the model.
+But in this project we used a very large dataset to train a model with the same technique.
+We are adding a few new techniques to work with large dataset.
+- We have used pythons built in multiprocessing function to allocate all of our cpu cores when creating the dataset.
+Since python is by default a single core process, this new technique allows us process the data significantly faster.
+- We have also made a UI out of this model with pythons tkinter library.
+This UI allows us to make words and sentences with the model.

 This project demonstrates real-time hand gesture classification using a pre-trained model.
 Follow the steps below to run the model on your machine.

 **Requirements:**